 The below infographic provides a brief comparison of the Airinum Urban Air Mask 2.0, Cambridge Mask Pro and Vogmask VMC.
 For more details, please read the full article.
 However, this infographic provides the essentials.
 Please feel free to share the infographic with attribution.

 In this review, I first want to cover the differences in filtration specifications.
 In this section, I will cover the particulate, viral and bacterial filtration capabilities of each mask.
 This is the most important section if you want to understand the technical capabilities of each mask.

 After this, I will move on to discussing the fit, style and design.
 While these may seem less important than the filtration specifications, they play a big part in the effectiveness of the mask.
 A mask can not protect you if it isn’t fitted properly.

 With that being said, this is my full comparison of Airinum, Vogmask, and Cambridge Mask.
 If you read through the comparison and still have questions or comments please don’t hesitate to comment on this post.
 I also welcome everyone to share their experiences with any of the masks!

-That leads me into the most important part of this article, a comparison of the filtration specifications of each mask.
-This section may get a bit confusing, so please bare with me.
+That leads me to the most important part of this article, a comparison of the filtration specifications of each mask.
+This section may get a bit confusing, so please bear with me.
 I will write a summary at the end if you are just looking for a quick answer.